The best Spanish wines: our top 10 bottles worth knowing

 Price: ~€60–70

-René Barbier was one of five winemakers who arrived in Priorat in the late 1980s and essentially created the modern wine scene there from nothing.
+René Barbier was one of five winemakers who arrived in Priorat in the late 1980s and essentially created the modern wine scene there from scratch.
 Clos Mogador is his flagship, and it’s been one of the most critically acclaimed Spanish wines for three decades.

 Can Blau